 Beyond computing lessons, the use of iPads, laptops, smart TVs (et al), are used to extend the learning experience, extend learning, enrich the curriculum and expand learning horizons.
 We aim to provide children with access to a variety of resources that may not be readily available at home.

 Safe use of the internet (including social media) is promoted and explicitly taught, as well as embedded into the wider/hidden curriculum.
-We are currently working to become a National Online Safety certified school, with well-trained staff that have the expertise and knowledge to educate and support our tech and social media- savvy children.
+We are now a National Online Safety certified school, with well-trained staff that have the expertise and knowledge to educate and support our tech and social media- savvy children.
 We utilise the resources and materials from National Online Safety to enrich staff development and the children’s curriculum.